ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 registrations are discussed in Section 4.6 of {{!MEDIATYPE=RFC6838}}
 and in the Interoperability Considerations of the "+yaml" Structured Syntax Suffix.

+## Media type of referenced resources

+An OpenAPI resource can reference external resources that are not OpenAPI resources (e.g., JSON Schema documents).

+Clients can convey the preference of receiving a resource compatible with a given OpenAPI resource providing the version of the referencing document
+(e.g., `Accept: application/openapi+yaml; version=3.0`);
+but they should be aware that
+the server might only be able to provide a more generic media type or a different media type according to {{Section 12.1 of HTTP}}.

+For example, a server that publishes a JSON Schema file, which can be referenced by both OpenAPI and JSON Schema documents, might choose to use the more generic `application/yaml` media type instead of managing multiple specific media types for the same resource.

 ## Using the version parameter

 The `version` parameter ought to be processed